-Young Southeast Asian Leaders Initiative (YSEALI) Professional Fellows Program on Governance and Society
+Young Southeast Asian Leaders Initiative (YSEALI) Professional Fellows Program

 Sponsored by the US Department of State

 Hosted by the American Council of Young Political Leaders

 Each year as part of the U.S. Department of State’s Professional Fellows Program (PFP), ACYPL designs and implements a short-term fellowship program in the United States for 50 international participants from Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Timor Leste, and Vietnam.
 The Professional Fellows Program is part of the Young Southeast Asian Leaders Initiative (YSEALI) which seeks to provide promising young leaders aged 25-35 with the opportunity to build practical expertise, develop leadership skills, and foster innovative ideas for tackling what they have identified as their generation’s greatest challenges in the region.

 ACYPL’s Professional Fellows Program focuses on the theme of Governance and Society and provides international participants with an in-depth, hands-on exploration of the vital role that a diverse civil society plays in our country’s political and policy-making processes, and how this involvement informs and enhances political transparency, accountability, and American democracy.
 In so doing, Fellows will strengthen their understanding of American governance, politics, public policy-making, and the legislative process.